ISSN 0253-2778

 Fabian A C, Lohfink A, Kara E, et al. Properties of AGN coronae in the NuSTAR era.
 Monthly Notices of the Royal Astronomical Society, 2015, 451: 4375–4383. doi: 10.1093/mnras/stv1218

 Kamraj N, Harrison F, Baloković M, et al. Coronal properties of Swift/BAT-selected Seyfert 1 AGNs observed with NuSTAR.
-2018, 866: 124.
+The Astrophysical Journal, 2018, 886: 124. doi: 10.3847/1538-4357/aadd0d

-Baloković M, Harrison F A, Madejski G, et al. NuSTAR survey of obscured swift/BAT-selected active galactic nuclei.
+Baloković M, Harrison F A, Madejski G, et al. NuSTAR survey of obscured Swift/BAT-selected active galactic nuclei.
 II.
 Median high-energy cutoff in Seyfert II hard X-ray spectra.
 The Astrophysical Journal, 2020, 905: 41. doi: 10.3847/1538-4357/abc342

 Kang J L, Wang J X. The X-ray coronae in NuSTAR bright active galactic nuclei.
 The Astrophysical Journal, 2022, 929: 141. doi: 10.3847/1538-4357/ac5d49